RaunakSeksaria/Computational-modelling-of-scientific-problems/README.md

-# Computing-in-Science-II
+# Computational Modelling

-This repository contains resources, code, and assignments for the "Computing in Sciences II" course, offered at IIIT-H, taken by Dr. Prabhakar Bhimalapuram
+MOst of the resources, code, and assignments for the "Computing in Sciences II" course, offered at IIIT-H, have been included.
 It focuses on developing Python programming skills for scientific computing, analysis, and visualization through practical problem-solving.
+Other kinds of work, for example Biomolecular Structures's course's structure visualization report document, containing VMD visualizations of proteins, TK Console TCL code, and a question on using AlphaFold3 has been shown.

 ### Course Objectives
 - Write small Python programs to solve problems in science and mathematics.
 - Perform computations, analyses, and visualizations.
 - Gain familiarity with Python libraries such as NumPy, Matplotlib, and SymPy.
 - Learn mathematical techniques used in scientific research.
+- Protein visualization and Modelling

 ## Scientific Topics Covered